fsprojects/FAKE/help/markdown/contributing.md

 <div class="alert alert-info">
   <h5>INFO</h5>
      Because of package retention policies those builds will not be available forever!
-We will quickly release the builds once everything works
+We will quickly release the builds once everything works.
      Those bits should be considered for "unblocking"-purposes or testing only.
 </div>